 Sizing Barn Door Hardware

 It is recommended to have a 1”-2” overlap over the opening size on each side to engage the floor guides and fully cover any side views.
 Wider doors can be used over smaller openings to give a more visual balance to a room.
-This also provides for more options in using reclaimed doors without having to cut them down.
+This also provides more options in using reclaimed doors without having to cut them down.

 The 7-foot hardware kit will handle a 42” door, up to a 40” opening.
 Install to pull from either right or left of the opening.
-Order the double door kit using the drop-down box to handle up an 80” door opening.
+Order the double door kit using the drop-down box to handle up to an 80” door opening.
 The double door kit will incrementally add to the price of the single door.
 The kit includes a splice bracket to connect the two track sections making it a bit more than the single door kit.